Bella Vista man arrested in connection with animal cruelty

 BELLA VISTA, Ark.
-(KFTA) – A Bella Vista man was arrested on Friday in connection with animal cruelty, after reports of a dog with a gunshot wound.
+(KNWA) – A Bella Vista man was arrested on Friday in connection with animal cruelty, after reports of a dog with a gunshot wound.

 Mark Mittermeier, 64, is facing charges of aggravated animal cruelty and criminal mischief in the first degree, both felonies.